Washington receives first measurable snow in 372 days, with another threat looming Sunday

 The latest American model forecast doesn’t show the necessary ingredients for a major snow event.
 It tracks the low-pressure zone to our northwest, which usually is not favorable for snow as it draws mild air into our region.
 That said, the model still predicts some snow in the storm’s initial phase early Sunday before the cold air is scoured out and precipitation changes to a wintry mix and rain, not unlike the storm system Monday night.

 The key differences in the model forecasts are apparent in their ensemble systems, which illustrate the range of storm track possibilities.
-As shown in the image below, the American modeling system simulates more northerly storm tracks, less favorable for snow, compared to the European modeling system.
+As shown in the image below, the American modeling system simulates more northerly storm tracks, less favorable for snow, compared with the European modeling system.

 Recall that the American model struggled in its prediction for Thursday’s weather, at first calling for a major snowstorm, whereas the European model correctly called for the storm to miss to our south.
 Snow lovers might hope that the European once again carries the day.